Vishaaaaaal/Vishaaaaaal/README.md

 - 👋 Hi, I’m @Vishaaaaaal
 - 👀 I’m interested in everything from Photography to Robotics.
-- 🌱 I’m currently learning Machine Learning, Flutter and python.
+- 🌱 I’m currently learning Machine Learning, Computer Vision, python, and more.
 - 💞️ I’m looking to collaborate on anything realted to tech.
 - 📫 How to reach me - mail at: vishalrajeevvr@gmail.com